 SS.
-5.1 Students will assess maps to determine physical features, latitude and longitude, and hemispheres.
+5.1 Students will assess maps to determine hemispheres of various locations on the globe.
 Standard Reference SS.5.1.1 Identify parts of a map (i.e. Compass Rose and Legends).
-SS5.5.1 SS.5.1.2 dentify lines of latitude and longitude to label the four Hemispheres, Prime Meridian, and Equator.
-SS5.5.1 \ SS.5.1.3 Classify areas (e.g., mountain ranges, cities, landmarks) on a map using the various parts of a map (compass, latitude and longitude, legends).
-S\$5.5.1
+SS5.5.1 SS.5.1.2 dentify the major lines of latitude and longitude (Prime Meridian and Equator) and label the two hemispheres of a give location.
+SS5.5.1 \ SS.5.1.3 Classify areas (e.g. mountain ranges, bodies of water, habitats, cities, and landmarks) on a map using the various parts of a map (Compass Rose, latitude/longitude, map keys/legends).
+SS5.5.1